5466-316 - Analog Combo Module

 Country of Manufacture: United States (USA)

-5466-316 is a Analog Combo Module developed by Woodward.
-Each High Density Analog Combo module includes circuitry for four speed sensor inputs, eight analog inputs, four analog outputs, and two proportional actuator driver outputs.
+5466-316 is an Analog Combo Module manufactured and designed by Woodward as part of the 5400 Series used in Turbine Control Systems.
+Analog HD Combo modules were first introduced in 1997 for the Steam Controls market.
+This module includes a combination of eight Analog Inputs, four Analog Outputs, four Speed Inputs, and two Proportional Actuator Outputs.
+Each High-Density Analog Combo module includes circuitry for four-speed sensor inputs, eight analog inputs, four analog outputs, and two proportional actuator driver outputs.
 Each speed sensor input may be a magnetic pick-up or a proximity probe, each analog input must be 4-20 mA, and each actuator driver may be configured as 4-20 mA or 20-160 mA.
 Modules are available in two configurations.
 One has 4-20 mA analog inputs and the other has 0-5 V analog inputs.
 In a simplex system, either Analog Combo module is linked to one Analog Combo FTM via two analog cables.

 • The MPU and proximity probe inputs are read, and the application program is given the speed.
 If desired, the application software provides a derivative output.
 The Analog Combo module filters the speed sensor inputs, and the filter time constant is selectable via the application software program at 8 milliseconds or 16 milliseconds.

 • For most applications, eight milliseconds should suffice.
-For very slow speed applications, 16 milliseconds may be required.
+For very slow-speed applications, 16 milliseconds may be required.
 The maximum speed that the module will detect is determined by the speed range.
-The software's control output will detect a minimum speed of one-fiftieth of the speed range.
+The software's control output will detect a minimum speed of one-fifth of the speed range.
 This enables the detection of failed speed sensors, which aids in the prevention of overspeed due to slow update times at very low speeds.

 Is there an option for the application software to provide a derivative output?

-Yes, the application software has the capability to provide a derivative output if desired.
+Yes, the application software can provide a derivative output if desired.
 This allows for additional processing or analysis of the speed data.

 How does the Analog Combo module filter the speed sensor inputs?